 Foreword Securing Australia's Critical Infrastructure is just that, critical.
 Recent legislation, including the Security Legislation Amendment (Critical Infrastructure Protection), has increased and better defined the obligations placed on Australian companies and citizens to strengthen our resilience against hazards and threats that impact the Australian way of life.
-This guide sets out how CXOs and boardlevel decision-makers can approach securing Australia's Critical Infrastructure.
+This guide sets out how CXOs and board-level decision-makers can approach securing Australia's Critical Infrastructure.
 The advice enclosed applies to all organisations whose assets are critical to business operations.
 It can also support you in setting up best practice protocols to mitigate reputational and financial damage to your organisation, its customers and your team members.
 If time is of the essence, we encourage you to simply skim the headings and action lists in each chapter and think about how you apply the advice to your organisation.
 It might make all the difference.
 THIN GUIDE Securing Critical Infrastructure Australian Edition Published by Thin Guides Limited, London Email: info@THINGUIDES.com Typesetting, artwork, printing and binding by Mayfield Press (Oxford) Limited.
 The publisher has done its best to ensure the accuracy and currency of all the information in this Securing Critical Infrastructure THIN GUIDE.
 However, it can accept no responsibility for any loss or inconvenience sustained as a result of information or advice contained in this guide.
 All trademarks and brand names used are respected.

-The publisher asserts its copyright in, and reserves all rights to, the content under the Copyright Designs and Patents Act 1988.
-No part of this book may be reproduced in any form without permission from the publisher, except for the quotation of brief passages in reviews.
-The authors thank E-Yang Tang and Simon Martin for their valuable help with this THINGUIDE.
-We also thank designer Nicki Averill for interpreting our requirements so elegantly.
-To read this THINGUIDE online go to: bit.ly/CGI-SCI © 2022 by Thin Guides Limited www.THINGUIDES.com Registered in England and Wales.
-Company Number: 11218102 THIN GUIDE Securing Critical Infrastructure Australian Edition Authors David Topping David Tebbutt Glossary ACSC: Australian Cyber Security Centre which now includes Critical Infrastructure advice CI: Australian Critical Infrastructure CISC: The Government's Cyber and Infrastructure Security Centre ECSO: Enhanced Cyber Security Obligations IEC64423 series: Helps secure IACS throughout their lifecycle (I)IoT: (Industrial) Internet of Things - connected objects that collect and exchange data ISO/IEC 27000 series: Information security management standards NISD: Network and Information Systems Directive protects critical national infrastructure IT systems NIST CSF: The US National Institute of Standards and Technology's Cybersecurity Framework
+The publisher asserts its copyright in, and reserves all rights to, the content under the Copyright Designs and Patents Act 1988 No part of this book may be reproduced in any form without permission from the publisher, except for the quotation of brief passages in reviews.
+To read this THINGUIDE online go to: bit.ly/CGI-SCI or scan the QR code © 2022 by Thin Guides Limited www.THINGUIDES.com Registered in Forland and Wales.
+Company No THIN GUIDE Securing Critical Infrastructure Australian Edition Authors David Topping David Tebbutt Glossary ACSC: Australian Cyber Security Centre which now includes Critical Infrastructure advice CI: Australian Critical Infrastructure CISC: The Government's Cyber and Infrastructure Security Centre ECSO: Enhanced Cyber Security Obligations IEC64423 series: Helps secure IACS throughout their lifecycle (I)IoT: (Industrial) Internet of Things - connected objects that collect and exchange data ISO/IEC 27000 series: Information security management standards NISD: Network and Information Systems Directive protects critical national infrastructure IT systems NIST CSF: The US National Institute of Standards and Technology's Cybersecurity Framework